Armandelij/IOS-Guide/Core Concepts/Optionals.md

 ``` swift
 var unwrappedCarModel = carModel! // Use an (!) after the optional name to tell the compiler to force unwrap it.
 ```
 In the above code a new variable is assigned to the optional variable in case that variable does have a value.
-If variable does contain a value it will be stored in decalred variable.
+If the variable does contain a value it will be stored in the decalred variable.
 Provide a (!) after the optional variable to tell swift to force unrwap it.

 ## Optional Binding